Cypher1/cypher1.github.io/src/posts/2018-11-01-the-curious-case-of-foldable-either.md

   | otherwise = Left $ d`div`n
 ```

-When the 'something' is an `Int` that is a multiple of n we divide it by n and return the result.
+When the 'something' is an `Int` that is a multiple of **n** we divide it by **n** and return the result.
-If it is not divisble, we return a 'Right' containing an error message of the form (e.g. 'Cannot divide 3 by 2') which tells the user that the number wasn't able to be divided.
+If it is not divisible, we return a 'Right' containing an error message of the form (e.g. 'Cannot divide 3 by 2') which tells the user that the number wasn't able to be divided.

 `
 divOrFail _ (Right e) = (Right e)